keldenl/relay/extensions/codex-cli/README.md

 The extension expects a Codex CLI binary to be present under the `bin` directory for your platform:

-- On this dev fork (darwin-arm64): `extensions/codex-cli/bin/darwin-arm64/codex`
+- Apple Silicon macOS: `extensions/codex-cli/bin/darwin-arm64/codex`
+- Intel macOS: `extensions/codex-cli/bin/darwin-x64/codex`
 - Windows would use `codex.exe` in the corresponding `bin/<platform>` folder (platform support is a TODO).

 The tracked file in git is a placeholder.
 To use the real CLI: